Gibson Desert

 The Gibson Desert is a large desert in Western Australia, mainly in an almost pristine state.
 It is about 155000 km2 in size, making it the fifth largest desert in Australia, after the Great Victoria, Great Sandy, Tanami and Simpson deserts.
 The Gibson Desert is both an interim Australian bioregion and desert ecoregion.
+It is inhabited by a small group of Indigenous Australians.

 Location and description

 The Gibson Desert is between the saline Kumpupintil Lake and Lake Macdonald along the Tropic of Capricorn, south of the Great Sandy Desert, east of the Little Sandy Desert, and north of the Great Victoria Desert.
 The altitude rises to just above 500 m in places.
 As noted by early Australian explorers such as Ernest Giles, large portions of the desert are characterized by gravel-covered terrains covered in thin desert grasses, and it also contains extensive areas of undulating red sand plains and dunefields, low rocky/gravelly ridges and substantial upland portions with a high degree of laterite formation.
 The sandy soil of the lateritic buckshot plains is rich in iron.
 Several isolated saltwater lakes occur in the region's centre, and to the southwest, a system of small lakes follows paleo-drainage features.
 Groundwater sources include portions of the Officer Basin and Canning Basin.